PONOdata/Pono-toolkit/README.md

 Make sure to include the following information in your issue:

-1. Full model name (i.e. Legion 5 Pro 16ACH6H)
+1. Full model name (e.g. Legion 5 Pro 16ACH6H)
 2. List of features that are working as expected.
 3. List of features that seem to not work.
 4. List of features that crash the app.